npm package discovery and stats viewer.

 Exported as mdatSplit(tree: Root, file: VFile): void

-• mdast-util-mdat-clean
+• mdast-util-mdat-collapse

-Transformer function that "resets" all mdat comment expansions in a file, collapsing expanded comments back into single-line placeholders.
+Transformer function that resets all mdat comment expansions in a file, collapsing expanded comments back into single-line placeholders.

-Exported as mdatClean(tree: Root, file: VFile, options: MdatCleanOptions): void
+Exported as mdatCollapse(tree: Root, file: VFile): void

 • mdast-util-mdat-expand